 Chianti and Chianti Classico DOCG

 The Chianti area is composed of eight sub-areas: Chianti Classico, Chianti Colli Senesi, Chianti Colli Fiorentini, Chianti Rufina, Chianti Colline Pisane, Chianti Montalbano and Chianti Montespertoli.
 All are located between the cities of Florence to the north and Siena to the south.
-Although the region does not exude the same glamour as its southern neighbors Montalcino and Montepulciano, it has always been closely associated with the history of winemaking in Italy.
+Although the region does not (at first glance) exude the same glamour as its southern neighbors Montalcino and Montepulciano, it has always been closely associated with the history of winemaking in Italy.
 Chianti from the fiasco (demijohn) is still a cult favorite and one of the most famous wines in the world.
 The region with the highest quality wines is the Chianti classico DOCG.
-The area is dotted with olive groves, oak and chestnut forests, and the famous cypress trees that line the roads and the horizon.
+The area is dotted with olive groves, oak and chestnut woods, and the famous cypress trees that line the roads and the horizon.
 In this picturesque landscape, Sangiovese, the main grape variety of Chianti classico DOCG, grows at up to 700 meters above sea level, characterized by a balanced continental climate.
-Chianti classico of the highest category "Gran Selezione" can easily compete with the Brunellos of Montalcino but also with other top wines from Italy.
+Chianti classico of the highest category "Gran Selezione" can easily compete with anything else that leaves the best wineries in Italy.

 Vino Nobile di Montepulciano DOCG

-This one should not be confused with the Montepulciano d'Abruzzo - another red wine, another grape variety from Italy.
+Please do not confuse: Montepulciano d'Abruzzo - this is another red wine, another grape variety from Italy.
 It has no place in the Vino Nobile die Montepulciano DOCG, this is Sangiovese in its pure form.
-Its great popularity was not always assured and the Vino Nobile was almost doomed.
-When the market demanded more and more full-fruity and barrique wines, many vintners of the region were tempted to follow this trend.
-The result was interchangeable wines with often excessive barrique notes and a share of up to 30% of international grape varieties like Cabernet Sauvignon or Merlot.
-Now, as in many other regions of Italy, a rethinking took place.
-One returned to the Sangiovese "in purezza" and the development in big wooden barrels.
-These only give the wine a structure, without influencing the essence of the Sangiovese.
+Its great popularity was not always assured and the Vino Nobile was almost doomed when the market demanded full-fruited and barrique bomb wines.
+This tempted many winemakers in the region to follow this trend, resulting in interchangeable wines with excessive barrique notes and a share of up to 30 percent of international grape varieties.
+From today's perspective, clearly the wrong way.
+Fortunately, however, a rethinking has also taken place here.
+Back to Sangiovese "in purezza" and back to aging in large wooden barrels.
+They only give the wine its structure and do not change the essence of Sangiovese.
 The house Talosa also stands for these "new" traditional wines.
-For the Filai Lunghi - their prestigious wine - only the best grapes of the winery are used.
-The wine is matured in tonneax (500l) and large wooden barrels (up to 10'000l).
+For example, for Filai Lunghi - their prestigious wine - only the best grapes of the winery are used.
+The wine is aged in tonneaux (500 L) and large wooden barrels (up to 10,000 L).
 The result is an exceptional Vino Nobile of great class.
-In the nose notes of pickled red berries and cherries, hints of leather, forest aromas and liquorice.
+On the nose notes of pickled red berries and cherries, hints of leather, forest aromas and licorice.
 Perfect for lovers of ripe Sangiovese wines with velvety warm tannins and complex structure.

 Morellino di Scansano DOCG

-The Sangiovese grape is called Morellino in the area around the municipality of Scansano.
-And as if it were not complicated enough, this Tuscan wine is called Sangiovese of Scansano.
-The village is located in the south of Tuscany.
-More precisely in the Maremma, which borders on the province of Lazio.
-The wines are characterized by a full berry fruit and great fullness.
+Morellino, this is the name of the Sangiovese grape in the area around the municipality of Scansano.
+And as if it were not complicated enough, this Tuscan wine is also called Sangiovese of Scansano.
+The town is located in the south of Tuscany, more precisely in Maremma, which borders the province of Lazio.
+The wines shine with a full berry fruit and are characterized by great richness.

 Brunello di Montalcino DOCG

-Undoubtedly one of the most famous of Italian wines and one of the best wines in Italy.
-But what is it that makes the wines from Montalcino, this small region in the heart of Tuscany and how did they come to such great world fame?
-If you believe the locals and many renowned wine critics, the region around Montalcino offers the best climatic and geological conditions for the cultivation of the Sangiovese grape, which is the origin of every Brunello di Montalcino.
+Undoubtedly, the appellation is one of the most famous and probably even the one that produces the best red wines in Italy.
+A matter of taste.
+But what is the secret of the wines from Montalcino?
+How did this small region in the heart of Tuscany make it to the greatest world fame?
+If you believe the locals and many renowned wine critics, the region around Montalcino simply offers the best climatic and geological conditions for the cultivation of the Sangiovese grape.
 There is no doubt that the conditions are perfect for producing great wines from this urtoscan grape variety, which is said to have been known to the Etruscans.
-Nevertheless, something else catches your eye when you let your gaze wander over the gentle hills.
-The area around Montalcino is free of any pomp.
-Instead of the traditional splendid buildings and castelli that one would expect in a region of such international renown, the landscape is dominated by olive groves, pastures, grain fields and, above all, vineyards.
-A sign that the people of this region are still down-to-earth farmers who see their future and livelihood in the hills of their homeland, which they work every day.
-This dedication is, in our opinion, what makes Brunello di Montalcino always so special from our point of view.
+Nevertheless, something else catches your eye when you let your gaze wander over the rolling hills.
+The area around Montalcino is free of all ostentation.
+Instead of the traditional magnificent buildings and castelli that one might expect here, the landscape is dominated by olive groves, pastures, grain fields and vineyards.
+A sign that the people in this region are still down-to-earth winemakers and farmers who see their future and livelihood in the hills of their homeland, which they work every day.
+This dedication is what makes Brunello di Montalcino always so special from our point of view.